 The last step is to connect Chromecast to Google Home.
-To perform this step, simply log into your Google Home App and add the respective device you wish to connect with your projector.
+To perform this step, make sure you are connected to wi-fi, then simply log into your Google Home App and add the respective device you wish to connect with your smart projector.
 The device which you have selected should be connected to the WiFi network.

 More about connecting Chromecast and Projector

 The Chromecast device has become a popular and widely used streaming device.
 People extensively prefer this device because it is smooth and quick to connect with the projector.
 By using the Chromecast device, you can conveniently stream and watch everything.